Powerful results: EPKINLY helps you achieve and sustain remission

 EPKINLY can cause other serious side effects, including:

 • Infections that may lead to death.
 Your healthcare provider will check you for signs and symptoms of infection before and during treatment and treat you as needed if you develop an infection.
 You should receive medicines from your healthcare provider before you start treatment to help prevent infection.
-Tell your healthcare provider right away if you develop any symptoms of infection during treatment, including fever of 100.4°F (38°C) or higher, cough, chest pain, tiredness, shortness of breath, painful rash, sore throat, pain during urination, or feeling weak or generally unwell.
+Tell your healthcare provider right away if you develop any symptoms of infection during treatment, including fever of 100.4°F (38°C) or higher, cough, chest pain, tiredness, shortness of breath, painful rash, sore throat, pain during urination, feeling weak or generally unwell, or confusion.

 • Low blood cell counts, which can be serious or severe.
 Your healthcare provider will check your blood cell counts during treatment.
-EPKINLY may cause low blood cell counts, including low white blood cells (neutropenia), which can increase your risk for infection; low red blood cells (anemia), which can cause tiredness and shortness of breath; and low platelets (thrombocytopenia), which can cause bruising or bleeding problems.
+EPKINLY may cause low blood cell counts, including low white blood cells (neutropenia and lymphopenia), which can increase your risk for infection; low red blood cells (anemia), which can cause tiredness and shortness of breath; and low platelets (thrombocytopenia), which can cause bruising or bleeding problems.

 Your healthcare provider will monitor you for symptoms of CRS, neurologic problems, infections, and low blood cell counts during treatment with EPKINLY.
 Your healthcare provider may temporarily stop or completely stop treatment with EPKINLY if you develop certain side effects.